open-atmos/PySDM/paper/paper.md

 In the case of displacement, the time-step adaptivity is aimed at obeying a given tolerance in integration of the super-particle trajectories, and the error measure is constructed by comparing implicit- and explicit-Euler solutions.

+# Relevant recent open-source developments
+`PySDM` supports a `PyMPDATA`-based [@Bartman_et_al_2022_MP] reimplementation of the 1D kinematically-driven test framework in a recently-published intercomparison of microphysics methods [@Hill_et_al_2023].
+The authors are unaware of recent SDM algorithm implementations in open-source packages beyond those mentioned in [@Bartman_et_al_2022_JOSS] and the related list of links in the `PySDM` README file.
+Furthermore, none of these implementations include superdroplet-count-conserving collisional breakup, organic surface partitioning, immersion freezing/melting, or adaptive time-stepping of coagulation or displacement.
+The aerosol initialization method described in `PySDM` v2 is similar to that of `pyrcel` [@Rothenberg_and_Wang_2017], but differs in its application to superdroplets rather than a moving-section representation.

 # Author contributions